Historic Grants Pass

 View a map with information about some of the most significant buildings in and around the Downtown Historic District.
 This map covers mostly commercial buildings.
-This map is available on the Historic District page of the Travel Grants Pass website, where you can also find information about things to do in the historic district.
+This map is available on the Historic District page of the Visit Grants Pass website, where you can also find information about things to do in the historic district.
 Copies of the map are also available at the visitor centers and many downtown businesses.

-A city’s heart and soul is its downtown and Grants Pass is no exception.
-In fact, with its Historic District, outdoor Southern Oregon Growers Market, plenty of free off-street parking, and a new public restroom and visitor information office, downtown Grants Pass is very special.
+A city’s heart and soul is its downtown and in Grants Pass, there is no exception.
+In fact, with its Historic District, outdoor Southern Oregon Growers Market, plenty of free off-street parking, and Downtown Welcome Center, downtown Grants Pass is very special.
 Long accustomed to low vacancy rates, the core business district of Grants Pass is alive with activity and opportunities for small businesses.
 It is renowned for its numerous antique shops.

 Historic Walking Tours

 If you would like to learn more about our historic buildings, we have maps and walking tours of the Downtown Historic District and historic buildings in our historic neighborhoods.
 View online maps with photos and descriptions of significant historic buildings in Grants Pass.
 These interactive maps are mobile-friendly and include addresses, so you can take them with you on a walking tour.

 This map and walking tour covers mostly historic homes in Northwest Grants Pass which are on the National Register of Historic Places, and two of the oldest historic churches in Grants Pass.
-Go to interactive map of the Historic Northwest Grants Pass Walking Tour.
+Go to an interactive map of the Historic Northwest Grants Pass Walking Tour.